proflim123/rmua/README.md

 Press Esc to save as “userdrawn.jpg” inside rmua/src/map_server/src

-If you messed up just Esc and then run ./drawer again to overwrite
+If you messed up just Esc and then run ./drawer again to overwrite the same file

 ## Main part
 *roscore*